trouverun/pokerenv/README.md

             action = Action(chosen, betsize)
             self.actions.append(action)
         else:
-            # Hand is over and we are only collecting final rewards, actions are ignored so send a dummy action without recording it
+            # Hand is over and we are only collecting final rewards, actions are ignored,
+            # so send a dummy action without recording it
             action = Action(0, 0)
         return action